-Imagine biting into a juicy, flavorful tomato mid-March or enjoying orchid blooms in February.
+Imagine biting into a juicy, flavorful tomato in mid-March or enjoying orchid blooms in February.
 For many gardeners, the chilly temperatures and lack of sunlight in winter make these scenarios the faintest of fantasies.

 But with a greenhouse, you can enjoy tropical plants and warm-season edibles all year round.
 There are many ways to create your own greenhouse, from building a kit-style greenhouse to DIY-ing it to using cold frames to extend the growing season.